 Then add a heavy object on top.
 I usually put another cutting board on top and then place a few heavy books on top of that

 Leave it alone for at least 30 minutes, or preferably a couple of hours.

-Then slice tofu into cubes, place in a mixing bowl and add olive oil, soy sauce and sriracha
+Then slice tofu into cubes, place in a mixing bowl and add sesame oil, soy sauce, sriracha, and maple syrup (optional)

 Gently mix to combine

 Spread tofu evenly over a baking sheet lined with parchment paper

 There will be sauce left over in the bowl and set this aside to use for later